 The second benefit of breathing from your diaphragm is that it does deepen your voice a bit without the ill effects of trying to speak from your throat.
 Your voice will have more resonance and gravitas as you breathe correctly.

 Improving your natural voice is something doable and within your reach.
 Believe it or not, Morgan Freeman once spoke with a voice that was an octave or so higher than it is today.
 When he was in college, a professor helped him work on deepening it a little.
 While the timbre of your own voice may never be movie narration-ready, it can be one that gives you confidence and leaves others enjoying the sound of your words.

 And don’t despair if after weeks of practice your voice still doesn’t sound exactly the way you want it.
 Perhaps you’ll never get rid of that nasally voice.
 Instead of fretting over it, just own the crap out of it.
 Make it your calling card.
 Lots of people have made a living off their “unpleasant” sounding voices.
 Howard Cosell spoke right from his nose, but that nasally voice became recognized by sports fans across the nation.
-Kate and I love listening to This American Life on NPR.
-The show’s host, Ira Glass, has a really nasally sort of high-pitched voice that wouldn’t normally be classified as attractive or pleasant-sounding.
+Ira Glass, the host of NPR’s This American Life, has a really nasally sort of high-pitched voice that wouldn’t normally be classified as attractive or pleasant-sounding.

 Glass had this to say about his distinctive voice in an interview in the Salt Lake Tribune: “If you compare my voice with a really great radio announcer, I’m just a whiny Jew.”

-But that “whiny Jew voice” is one of the most recognized voices on radio.
-I know This American Life wouldn’t be the same without it.
+But that “whiny Jew” voice is one of the most recognized voices on radio; This American Life wouldn’t be the same without it.

-Bottom line: Do your best with the voice you have, but don’t fret too much about whether it’s “manly” enough.
+Bottom line: Do your best with the voice you’ve got, but don’t fret too much about whether it’s “manly” enough.
 Just own it.
 That’s the manly thing to do.

 Listen to my podcast with Roger Love on improving your voice: